harshadbprajapati/jpademo/Readme.md

 >hibernate-schema-gen-transient
 > - It demonstrates the use of @Transient annotation in schema generation

 >hibernate-schema-gen-temporal
 > - It demonstrates the use of @Temporal annotation in schema generation

+>hibernate-pk-gen-auto
+> - It demonstrates the use of @GeneratedValue annotation with auto in schema generation